iiandmy/Deal-N-Meal-BackEnd/docs/ENDPOINTS.md

 ## All other requests to server has to contain HTTP-Header:
 #### key: Authorization value: Bearer access-token-value
-#### if there's an error like: "Token has expired" you have to refresh access-token sending GET-request to /token/refresh(probably, will be changed) with HTTP-Header:
+#### if there's an error like: "Token has expired" you have to refresh access-token sending GET-request to /refreshToken with HTTP-Header:
 #### Authorization value: Bearer Refresh-token-value
 #### The server will give you response like:
 ```json